vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Affected unit is completely immune to effects of specific spell

-- subid: identifier of spell to which unit is immune
+- subtype: identifier of spell to which unit is immune

+### SPELL_SCHOOL_IMMUNITY

+Affected unit is immune to all spells of a specified spell school

+- subtype: spell school to which this unit is immune to

 ### RECEPTIVE